Institute for Orthodox Christian Studies

 The Institute for Orthodox Christian Studies (IOCS) is a theological college in Cambridge, England.
 It works in collaboration with the University of Cambridge and Anglia Ruskin University and awards its degree programs through these universities.
-IOCS is the only Christian Orthodox institute for higher education in the UK and, beside the Department of Orthodox Theology at the University of Eastern Finland, the only academic institution teaching the Orthodox faith in English anywhere in western Europe.
+IOCS is the only Christian Orthodox institute for higher education in the UK and the only academic institution teaching the Orthodox faith in English anywhere in western Europe.
 Along with other theological colleges in Cambridge, it is a member of the Cambridge Theological Federation.
 The institute adopts a holistic approach to learning that integrates academic study with a liturgical life.